MedicalDirector/hxui-css/README.md

 It is expected that you provide your own css resets and fonts.

+It is also expected you make use of `browserslist`, and use `autoprefixer` in your build step.
+This is handled automagically in modern JS frameworks.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.